Optimal transport for vector Gaussian mixture models: Approach 2: Continuous version of

 Here the relative distance $\Delta_p z$ is determined by the path $p$.
 Moreover, $\gamma$ is introduced as a parameter for the thickness of each layer's range.
 We assume that the thickness of each layer is $\sqrt{\gamma}$.
 The minimum among all the possible paths is just $\tilde{d}_G(u,w)$, the shortest distance on the graph $G$ between vertices $u$ and $w$. \end{proof}

-Using the theorem above, we can compute the minimum $\mathcal{W}_2$ cost of moving a source Gaussian distribution to a Gaussian target distribution.
-Indeed, for the $i^{\rm th}$ and $j^{\rm th}$ Gaussian cylinders on $\mathcal{M}$ we set
+Using the latter theorem, we can compute the minimum $\mathcal{W}_2$ cost of moving a source Gaussian distribution to a Gaussian target distribution.
+Indeed, for the $i^{\rm th}$ and $j^{\rm th}$ Gaussian cylinders on $\mathcal{M}$, we set

 If we take $c_2(\cdot,\cdot)$ in (\ref{c2}) as the cost matrix and compute the Kantorovich formulation of OMT, we can derive a distance: